parimalsatyal/neustadt.fr-metalsmith/src/parimal-satyal.md

 Neustadt.fr is where I share my thoughts on technology, culture, music, design and language.

 I studied interactive media and foreign languages (French, Chinese and Italian) at [Hampshire College](http://hampshire.edu) in the US and went on to do a Master's in Communication at [Sciences Po Paris](http://sciencespo.fr).
-I work currently work as a user experience designer/consultant in Paris.
+I work currently work as user experience consultant in Paris.

 When I'm not appreciating [good beer](http://www.schneider-weisse.de/index.php?lang=en&tpl=brauerei.spezialitaeten.eisbock), I'm probably playing my guitar, cooking something, reading about [how our universe might be a hologram](https://www.youtube.com/watch?v=2DIl3Hfh9tY), [learning German](/essays/teaching-myself-german/) or just watching episodes of a [BBC comedy panel show](http://www.bbc.co.uk/programmes/b007r3n8).

 ## Neustadt.fr?

 Neustadt, or *newcity* in German, is a common name for towns in Germanic regions.
 [According to Wikipedia](https://fr.wikipedia.org/wiki/Neustadt), there are over 20 in Germany alone.
 It is also the name of [a very nice Kreuzberg-esque café](http://www.cafeneustadt.cz/) in the New Town Hall in Prague that has a piano that anyone can go and play.
-I liked the name a lot, enough for me to name my blog after it.

-The *.fr* part is because I live in France.
-And because *.com* was not available ;)

 ## Free and Open Source

-Neustadt.fr is built using [Metalsmith](https://github.com/metalsmith/metalsmith), an open-source node.js-based static site generator.
+I built Neustadt.fr using [Metalsmith](https://github.com/metalsmith/metalsmith), an open-source node.js-based static site generator.
 If you're interested, you can read my [beginner's guide to creating a static blog with Metalsmith ](https://neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/).

 This website is also open-source and shared with an [MIT license](https://opensource.org/licenses/MIT).
 You can access the Metalsmith back-end (and all the source files) on [this public GitHub repository](https://github.com/parimalsatyal/neustadt.fr-metalsmith).
 You are free to reuse the code in any way you please.

-I use only two fonts: [Karla](https://www.fontsquirrel.com/fonts/karla) by [Jonathan Pinhorn](https://twitter.com/jonpinhorn_type) and [Cormorant](https://www.fontsquirrel.com/fonts/cormorant) by [Christian Thalmann](http://www.cinga.ch/Personal/Home.html).
-Both authors generously share their typefaces with an [SIL Open Font License](https://opensource.org/licenses/OFL-1.1).

-Neustadt.fr is hosted on [Digital Ocean](https://www.digitalocean.com/) servers in Frankfurt.
+Neustadt.fr is served over [Nginx](https://nginx.org) running on an [Ubuntu](https://ubuntu.com) linux machine running on a [Digital Ocean](https://www.digitalocean.com/) droplet in Frankfurt.

 ## Accessible and Privacy-friendly

-Neustadt.fr can be accessed from pretty much any device connected to the internet and able to read HTML: laptops, tablets, smartphones but also [text-based browsers](http://lynx.isc.org/), screen readers and e-book readers.
+Neustadt.fr can be accessed from pretty much any device connected to the internet and able to read HTML: laptops, tablets, smartphones but also old text-based browsers like [lynx](http://lynx.isc.org/), screen readers and e-book readers.
 I favour native HTML elements to external resources and have deliberately kept all pages light and as free of dependencies as possible.
-The only linked external resources are web-fonts hosted on [Brick.im](https://github.com/alfredxing/brick).

 This website does not store cookies, does not track you, does not pass on your referrer information forward, does not hijack your scrollbar for 'immersive experiences' and does not abuse your network bandwith.
-No share buttons, noEOetL83Fbaq61X Google Analytics, and no direct YouTube video embeds directly either.
+No share buttons, no Google Analytics, and no direct YouTube video embeds.

 All connections to this domain are also encrypted, thanks to [Let's Encrypt](https://letsencrypt.org/).